Some Quotations to Help You with Your Life

 Despina Mirou

-CIA asset Priapo Smegman’s foot fetish leads him into Faust’s bar, into the clutches of the CIA, and into abducting Sister St. Helen—
+CIA asset Priapo Smegman is lured by his foot fetish into Faust’s bar, into the clutches of the agency, and into abducting Sister St. Helen—

-—with whom Father Rosario is also in love, and he must witness the sadistic casting out of the Devil, until Sasha takes a hand.
-He finds his sense of direction in Faust, who teaches him about life, not to say murder.
+Rosario finds his sense of direction in Faust, who teaches him about life, not to say murder.

 A radiant angel has Mephisto in her cross hairs, but he refuses to be drawn in.